Hrshw/zblack/README.md

 4. Start the application: `npm start`
 5. Access ZBlack Site in your browser at: `http://localhost:3000`

-## Join the Referral Revolution 🌟

-The ZBlack Site is a project built by passionate developers who believe in the power of referrals.
-We aim to create a platform that empowers users to benefit from their network while providing an exceptional user experience.

 ## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---